GEIGEIGEIST/TOTEM/docs/buildguide.md

 ## BATTERY (optional)

 > **Warning**
 > You don't need the battery for running the TOTEM with QMK.
-Actually you can damage your board when connecting it through TRRS, while also connected to a battery.
+Actually, you can damage your board when connecting it through TRRS, while also connected to a battery.

 You probably need to shorten the cables and tin them, since the length needs to be pretty short, to fit.
 I've also plasti dipped mine.

 ![shorten battery cables](/docs/images/buildguide/battery_01.jpg)

 > **Warning**
-> Before attaching the battery in any way to the PCB set the the power switch to off (right on both sides).
+> Before attaching the battery in any way to the PCB set the power switch to off (right on both sides).

 You can see which cable needs to go in which eye by the silkscreen below the eyes.
 Red is + / Black is -.